2026 Report

 Rebuild

 Ground-up AI-native rebuild of the core product.
 New interaction model: autonomous agents that detect, act, and notify — instead of users clicking around dashboards.
-3–5 months.
-Fraction of legacy maintenance cost.
+Months, not years — timeline depends on product complexity, data layer maturity, and regulatory surface.
 The most defensible play in the portfolio.

 Where the money actually shows up